 Level 2: “Recognition and the Need to Change.”

-As Helmstetter says, the self talk at this level may appear that it is good but in reality, it is actually working against us.
+The self talk at this level may appear that it is good but in reality, it is actually working against us.

 “I really should get to work on time.”

 “I need to lose some weight badly!”

 Helmstetter points out that the reason why these phrases work against us is because they provide problems without solutions.
 When we say things such as “I really need to be more organized,” what we are really saying is “I really need to be more organized… but I’m not!”